IceTrooper/unity-base-2d-angry-birds-clone/README.md

 ## About

-The premise of the project was to learn about and use popular tools provided by third party developers through the Unity Asset Store or repositories, such as:
+The premise of the project was to use popular tools provided by third party developers through the Unity Asset Store or repositories, such as:
 - [DOTween](https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676)
 - [LeanTouch](https://assetstore.unity.com/packages/tools/input-management/lean-touch-30111)
 - [Unity Atoms](https://github.com/unity-atoms/unity-atoms)